ltalirz/atomistic-software/README.md

 Edit the [`src/data/codes.json`](src/data/codes.json) file and make a pull request.

-Note: There is no need for you to update citation data.
-If necessary, this will be perfomed by the maintainer of this repository.
+Note: There is no need to update citation data.
+If necessary, this will be perfomed by the maintainer of this repository using the [scholarly python package](https://github.com/scholarly-python-package/scholarly).

 ## How to cite